digiaonline/docs/guides/common-procedures.md

 Inform Janne on Slack or by email as well as any team members and clients you are currently working with.

+Report your sickdays to Toggl: Project/task > Sick leaves.

 As a Nord Software employee, you are eligible to seek medical attention at any of Mehiläinen’s hospitals free of charge.

 ## What to do before you leave for vacation